ward/run/_drafts/2021-08-07-slovenia-trip.md

 have been able to put it through a gentle run, but I decided to be responsible and not push my luck.

+{% include image.html domain=site.baseurl url='/assets/img/202107-slovenia/20210730_095957.webp' description='The viewpoint at the edge of the village, but now more zoomed in on the lake in the middle of the day 1 picture.' %}

-We did a brief (and for me: careful) walk to a viewpoint at the edge of the village.
+We did a brief (and for me: careful) walk to the viewpoint at the edge of the village (remember the run on the first day?).
 By noonish we had done some shopping in a supermarket in Bohinjska Bistrica.
 Next we went west a little to park the car just outside of Ribčev Laz and walked into and past the village to get to...
 Lake Bohinj again.
 I had said how chilling in this lake after my run had been one of the nicest and calmest